billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

    Default Value
-      If this query parameter is unspecified, the number of entries that may be returned for descendent lists and leaf-lists is unbounded.
+      If this query parameter is unspecified, the number of entries that may be returned for descendant lists and leaf-lists is unbounded.

    Allowed Values
       The allowed values are positive integers.